How to plot a solution

 We consider a LQR example and solve the problem for different values of the final time tf

 .
-Then, we plot the solutions on the same figure considering a normalized time $s=(t-t_0)/(t_f-t_0)$, thanks to the keyword argument time=:normalized
+Then, we plot the solutions on the same figure using a normalized time $s = (t - t_0) / (t_f - t_0)$, enabled by the keyword argument time = :normalize

 function.